Where is Honduras?

 Honduras is an independent country.
 It gained independence from Spain in 1821.
 Its constitution was last ratified in 1982.

-The government of Honduras is headed by a President, currently Juan Orlando Hernández Alvarado, who is elected by citizens aged 18 years and older.
+The government of Honduras is headed by a President who is elected by citizens aged 18 years and older.
 The president is the head of both the government and holds executive powers.
-He resides in the Palacio José Cecilio del Valle and cannot seek reelection after expiry of his four-year term.
+The president resides in the Palacio José Cecilio del Valle and cannot seek reelection after expiry of his four-year term.
 Honduras’ parliamentary building is located in the center of Tegucigalpa, the country's capital city.
 It houses members of the National Congress, who are elected during a general election held after every four years.Read more on Honduras's Government

 Factoring in Purchasing Power Parity, Honduras's GDP is $43,190,000,000.00 (USD) with $5,300.00 (USD) per capita.
 This makes it the 111th largest economy and its citizens the 161st richest in the world.
 The currency of Honduras is the Lempira (HNL).